HSE Management System

 Hazard identification and control is an imperative element ofA Successful HSE Management System’

-It is a system to find out any existing or potential dangers in the workplace, then following through to eliminate or control them.
+It is a system to find out any existing or potential dangers in the workplace, and then following through to eliminate or control them.

 • Danger identification survey